vontainment/v-wordpress-plugin-updater/README.md

 - Upload the api-web-root directories contents to your webserver.
 Open index.php and set username and password.

+## Change Log
+3/10/23: Added download.php.
+This is the beginning of implementing security.
+The point will be to move the hosts file and the plugin directory outside of the webroot and have downloaded.php route the file requests after validating with the hosts file.

 ## WordPress mu-plugin, PHP API and Web GUI for Updating Plugins
 This is a WordPress mu-plugin (must-use plugin) along with a PHP API and Web GUI that allows you to update your WordPress plugins from your own server.
 The mu-plugin iterates through all installed plugins and sends the domain, plugin, and version to the API.